stianloader/Starloader-API/README.md

 }
 ```

-A of the event API was borrowed from Bukkit, so if you have worked with Bukkit
+The concept behind the event API was borrowed from Bukkit, so if you have worked
-before, the api will be pretty similar to you.
-The listener can then be
+with Bukkit before, the api will be pretty similar to you.
-registered via
+The listener can then be registered via

     EventManager.registerListener(new StarloaderDemoListener(logger));

 however it should be noted that you cannot register the same listener multiple
 times, although this should rearely be an issue for you.
+It should also be noted
+that the event API is very fragile at the moment and you should avoid
+registering or unregistering listeners an incredible amount of times as that
+can be very resource intensive.